Does Yoga provide more improvements in health and fitness than Pilates? Which one is easier to get started?

 Origin

-Pilates is named after its inventor Joseph Pilates, who developed the fitness system in the late 19th and early 20th century.
-Pilates was originally developed as a rehabilitative exercise and was practiced in a specialized studio.
-It has now been adapted to be practiced in community centers, gyms and physiotherapy rooms.
-It is also used as a mainstream class in fitness centers especially by people who want to have toned body.
+Pilates is named after its inventor Joseph Pilates, who developed the fitness system in the early 20th century.
+It was originally created as a rehabilitative exercise and practiced in a specialized studio.
+Today it has been adapted for community centers, gyms and physiotherapy rooms, and is also offered as a mainstream class in fitness centers, especially for people who want a toned body.

-Yoga in colloquial usage refers to Hatha Yoga.
-It originated thousands of years ago in India as part of the philosophy of yoga, which includes Raja Yoga - control of the mind, Karma Yoga - The yoga of action, Jnana Yoga - The yoga of knowledge, Bhakti Yoga - The yoga of devotion, Hatha Yoga - asanas (postures) as a form of exercise.
-Yoga is not a religion but the exercise regimen does encourage spirituality, meditation and a deeper understanding of oneself.
+Yoga, in colloquial usage, refers to Hatha Yoga.
+It originated thousands of years ago in India as part of the philosophy of yoga, which also includes Raja Yoga (control of the mind), Karma Yoga (the yoga of action), Jnana Yoga (the yoga of knowledge), Bhakti Yoga (the yoga of devotion), and Hatha Yoga (asanas, or postures, as a form of exercise).
+Yoga is not a religion, but the exercise regimen does encourage spirituality, meditation and a deeper understanding of oneself.

 Principles and Exercises